nodejs/node/doc/api/async_hooks.md

 If any `AsyncHook` callbacks throw, the application will print the stack trace and exit.
-The exit path does follow that of an uncaught exception but all `uncaughtException` listeners are removed, thus forceing the process to exit.
-The `'exit'` callbacks will still call unless the application is run with `--abort-on-uncaught-exception`, in which case a stack trace will be printed and the application exits, leaving a core file.
+The exit path does follow that of an uncaught exception but all `uncaughtException` listeners are removed, thus forcing the process to exit.
+The `'exit'` callbacks will still be called unless the application is run with `--abort-on-uncaught-exception`, in which case a stack trace will be printed and the application exits, leaving a core file.

 The reason for this error handling behavior is that these callbacks are running at potentially volatile points in an object's lifetime, for example during